kireetig/game-arena/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

+## How to run

+ng server will run `http://localhost:4200/` npm start will will only work after running `npm build` only as. npm start script is changed to run application on node. so that can deploy to heroku. locally running npm start will run on `http://localhost:8080/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.